slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
-> *"Change is inevitable, it’s our job to exploit it.*
--- Eli Goldratt*
-> *"Action expresses priorities."
--- Mahatma Gandhi*
 > *"Time is the longest distance between two places."
 -- Tennessee Williams*
-> *"Patience is not passive; on the contrary, it is active; it is concentrated strength."
--- Edward G. Bulwer-Lytton*

 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais